Igorxp5/rwmem/README.md

 ***

 **That's All :)**
-   * This Module Coded By Oseid Aldary
+   * This Module By Oseid Aldary
    * Thanks For Usage
    * Have A Nice Day...GoodBye :)